Careers360 Logo

 Answer:

 Q16.
-Analyse the events during every stage of cell cycle and notice how the following two parameters change
+Analyse the events during every stage of the cell cycle and notice how the following two parameters change

 (ii) amount of DNA content (C) per cell